LiUSemWeb/understanding-pll/README.md

 If this message is here, it means that this README is incomplete.
 The code should all be there.

+## Requirements
+The python version we used is `3.8.16`.
+There is a requirements.txt file with the top-level Python libraries needed for the experiments, the remainder should be dependencies of those and be automatically fetched.
+Other libraries may be needed to do the plotting/visualization.
+There is a data dependency; see the next section.

 ## Data
 You will need the original DocRED files.